syntasso/kratix-docs/docs/workshop/00-intro.md

 ## The series

 This workshop is divided into two parts.
 On Part I, the focus is on operating Kratix.
-On Part II, we will dive into writing and extending Promises.
+On Part II, you will dive into writing and extending Promises.

 ### Part I